-- 1. Reconnect the primary battery positive cable - 2.
+- 1. Reconnect the primary battery positive cable. - 2.
 Reconnect the primary battery ground cable.

-cable and reconnect to the primary battery terminal.
+3. Unwrap the secondary positive cable and reconnect to the primary battery terminal.

-WINDSHIFI D WIPER BLADES
+WINDSHIELD WIPER BLADES

 Check the wiper blades at least twice a year or when they seem less effective.
 Substances such as tree sap and some hot wax treatments used by commercial car washes reduce the effectiveness of wiper blades.